-The CAT calls for states to "take such measures as may be necessary to establish its jurisdiction over such offences in cases where the alleged offender is present in any territory under its jurisdiction and it does not extradite him....
-States should take the offender "into custody or take other legal measures to ensure his presence... for such time as is necessary to enable any criminal or extradition proceedings to be instituted."
-After taking the alleged offender into custody, the State Party must then immediately begin an investigation and notify other relevant States Parties, such as the state which the offender is a national of or the state where the offense occurred.
-Treaties such as the CAT, which contain what the International Court of Justice ("ICJ") has identified as the second of two versions of aut dedere, aut
+The CAT calls for states to "take such measures as may be necessary to establish its jurisdiction over such offences in cases where the alleged offender is present in any territory under its jurisdiction and it does not extradite him . . . . .
+40 States should take the offender "into custody or take other legal measures to ensure his presence . . . for such time as is necessary to enable any criminal or extradition proceedings to be instituted."
+After taking the alleged offender into custody, the State Party must then immediately begin an investigation and notify other relevant States Parties, such as the state

-35 Id. § 402 cmt. j.
+Id. § 402 cmt. j.